The First Step

 The Free Application for Federal Student Aid, or FAFSA, is required to establish eligibility for federal, state and university grants, loans and work-study jobs.

 The form is used to calculate your Expected Family Contribution, which determines the types of aid you are eligible to receive.
 Most students who complete the FAFSA are eligible for student loans.

 While the priority date for filing is March 1, it’s best to file as early as possible.
-In fact, the FAFSA may be filed as early as Oct.
-1. The sooner you file, the more aid options will be available to you.
+For the 24-25 school year, the FAFSA will not be available until December 2023.
+Please check Federal Student Aid to learn more about the upcoming changes and to stay informed!
+The sooner you file, the more aid options will be available to you.